johanzi/scripts_Zicola_2019/smRNA-seq_analysis.md

 done
 ```

 Get rid of unremoved part of adapter sequences on the reads (unproper trimming of Cutadapt probably caused by short length of the reads).
 Considered the mapped part of each read.
 To do so, the following for loop takes the 19th column of a BAM file, separates the fields of the 19th column which are separated by colons, remove all '^' special characters, letter+number before and after the length of the mapped part of the reads, puts the content in *ready file.
 I ensure with grep that I have only values containing 2 figures.
-The *ready file contains the read length for each mapped read
+The *ready file contains the read length for each mapped read.

 ```
  for i in *sam;  do
     cut -f19 $i | awk -F":" '{print $3}' - | sed -e 's/\^//g' -e 's/^[0-9][A-Z][0-9][A-Z]//g' -e 's/^[0-9][A-Z]//g' -e 's/[A-Z][0-9][0-9][A-Z][0-9][0-9]$//g' -e 's/[A-Z][0-9][0-9][A-Z][0-9]$//g' -e 's/[A-Z][0-9][0-9]$//g' -e 's/[A-Z][0-9][A-Z][0-9]$//g' -e 's/[A-Z][0-9]$//g' - | grep -w '[0-9][0-9]' - > ${i}.ready
  done
 ```

-*ready files can be analysed in R (see script below)
+*ready files can be analysed in R (see script below)*

-## For Block E
+### For Block E IR

 ```
 for i in *bam; do
     samtools index -b $i